plaguss/plaguss.github.io/content/blog/a-NER-model-for-command-line-help-messages-part1.en.md

 $ helpner download
 ```

-This two step process should be familiar for those who have already used [spaCy](URL).
+This two step process should be familiar for those who have already used [spaCy](https://spacy.io/).
 By using
 this approach it allows to split the development of the model from the use we make of
 it.
 We could update the model in any way (we could for example retrain the model with different
-data, or modify the optimizer used), and we would only need to update the model.
+data, or modify the optimizer used), and we would only need to update the model (running again the download command).
 It applies
 the same for the library, we could add more functionality without changing the inner model.

 We are already in position to use *helpner* :collision:, lets see one of the examples